ItsmeKumar/BikeSharingForecast/Readme.txt

 Data Set
 =========================================
 Bike-sharing rental process is highly correlated to the environmental and seasonal settings.
-For instance, weather conditions, precipitation, day of week, season, hour of the day, etc. can affect the rental behaviors.
+For instance, weather conditions, precipitation, day of week, season, hour of the day, etc. can affect the rental behaviours.
 The core data set is related to
 the two-year historical log corresponding to years 2011 and 2012 from Capital Bikeshare system, Washington D.C., USA which is publicly available in http://capitalbikeshare.com/system-data.
 We aggregated the data on two hourly and daily basis and then extracted and added the corresponding weather and seasonal information.
 Weather information are extracted from http://www.freemeteo.com.